Learning Outcomes

 Introduction

 Legal aid provides public funding for legal advice and representation to individuals who cannot afford to pay privately.
 In England and Wales, legal aid is governed primarily by the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO) and administered by the Legal Aid Agency.
-For SQE1, you must be able to explain the eligibility criteria for both civil and criminal legal aid, including the financial means and merits tests, and apply these rules to practical scenarios.
+For SQE1, you must be able to explain the eligibility criteria for both criminal and civil legal aid, including the financial means and merits tests, and apply these rules to practical scenarios.

 Civil Legal Aid: Eligibility Criteria